projectacrn/acrn-hypervisor/doc/user-guides/acrn-shell.rst

 registers values, etc.

-In the following example, we dump vCPU0 RIP register value and get into the SOS to search for the currently running function, using these commands::
+In the following example, we dump vCPU0 RIP register value and get into the Service VM to search for the currently running function, using these commands::

    cat /proc/kallsyms | grep RIP_value